-Another challenge is definitely being absent from family and friends in the UK especially when something significant happens, such as a marriage, birthday, or passing, or even seeing how much younger members of my family have grown in what feels like such a short time for me.
-At these times you definitely feel the distance but as I have come to learn and accept, this is all part of the choice to live abroad and do it wholeheartedly.
+Another challenge is definitely being absent from family and friends in the UK especially when something significant happens.
+Like a marriage, birthday, or passing, or even seeing how much younger members of my family have grown in what feels like such a short time for me.
+At these times you definitely feel the distance.
+But, as I have come to learn and accept, this is all part of the choice to live abroad and do it wholeheartedly.
 You have to be prepared and embrace it.

 Happier and Healthier Than Ever Before!